isomerpages/moe-rivervalleyhigh/pages/School History New Version.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Javelle Toh (24J18) was among six young adults who helped to organise
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;World Thinking
-Day 2025 in Singapore.
+World Thinking Day 2025 in Singapore.
 She played a key role in leading Girl Guides to create a record-breaking fabric mural using 1000 upcycled fabric pieces to form the word "EMPOWER".
 To find out more, click <a href="https://www.zaobao.com.sg/news/singapore/story20250222-5915726" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>.</p>
+<p></p>
 <p>In a speech by Deputy Prime Minister (DPM) and Minister for Trade and
 Industry, Mr Gan Kim Yong, at the opening ceremony of the Global Space Technology Convention and Exhibition, Natalie Ching Yuhui (24J13) was given